stevan/ELO/EVENTS.md

 ## How Actors and Events are implemented/integrated
 <!-------------------------------------------------------->

-Events can be defined as TYPELGLOBs, this will make it easier to scope them as they are essentially global.
+Events are defined as TYPELGLOBs, this will makes it easier to scope them as they are essentially global in terms of visibility, but are also members of the enclosing package, so as to make it easier to avoid name collisions.

 So a simple event definiton and an Actor definition would work like so: